 This monastery dedicated to St. George is located near the eastern shore of Lake Prespa on the slopes of Mt.
 Pelister, near the village of Kurbinovo.
 An inscription above the altar informs us that this church was in 1191 AD.
 This church is heavily under the radar for most visitors of the area, but the Byzantine frescoes are astounding.
 The most famous is the Annunciation scene which can be seen in the church’s apse just above the altar featuring the Madonna and Child (eastern wall of the church).
 To the left of them is the stunning fresco of Archangel Gabriel, also referred to as the Angel of Kurbinovo, which is featured on the reverse side of the 50 Macedonian denars banknote.

-Brajchino and Ljubojno are picturesque mountain villages with long immigrant tradition, located in the foothills of Pelister national park, not far from our Villa.
-These villages have remarkable traditional architecture, and they are home to beautiful churches and extravagant monasteries in their vicinity.
-The surrounding area has beautiful nature that is sure to take your breath away.
+Our home village of Dolno Dupeni as well as the nearby villages of Ljubojno and Brajchino are picturesque mountain villages with long immigrant tradition, located in the foothills of the Baba mountain range.
+These villages have unique traditional architecture and they are home to beautiful churches and extravagant monasteries in their vicinity.
+The surrounding area boasts scenic and unspoilt nature that is sure to take your breath away.

 Located at 1,200 m above sea level, this beautiful 17th century monastery is dedicated to the Nativity of the Mother of God.
 It lies in a spectacular setting on the flanks of Mt.
 Baba with a scenic panorama of lake Prespa, and its Roman catholicon (main church) is richly decorated with beautifully preserved frescoes.
 The monastery was built in three phases between 1607 and 1645.
 It was founded by the local clergy thanks to donations from several families in the region.
 The complex no longer hosts a monastic community since the 19th century.
 The Monastery houses a source of considered miraculous water next to the church., and it was also the presumed place of several sightings of the Mother of God since the First World War.